encode/starlette/README.md

     uvicorn.run(app, host='0.0.0.0', port=8000)
 ```

-For a more complete example, [see here](https://github.com/encode/starlette-example).
+For a more complete example, see [encode/starlette-example](https://github.com/encode/starlette-example).

 ## Dependencies